UBC Board of Governors Policy: http://universitycounsel-2015.sites.olt.ubc.ca/files/2019/08/Graduate-Student-Teaching-Policy_AP7.pdf

 Students on second extensions (in the eighth year of the PhD program) are not permitted to teach a course or courses in which a Board of Governors appointment is required.

-Additionally, sometimes students are encouraged to prolong their student status just so that they may be hired to teach under Policy 75.
-The proposed addition to the existing policy is intended to ensure that the student's main occupation is finishing their doctoral degree.
-The intent is to ensure that student's best interest in this regard, are protected.
+Additionally, sometimes students are encouraged to prolong their student status just so that they may be hired to teach under Policy AP7.
+The prohibition on teaching for students on extension is intended to ensure that the student's main occupation is finishing their doctoral degree and that students' best interests in this regard are protected.
 Granting a second or third extension because a student's progress has been slowed by teaching responsibilities is undesirable and in some cases, in contravention of policy.
-The proposed addition to the existing policy is intended to reduce the number of times a second or third extension is necessary.